AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/extending/configure-rich-text-editor-plug-ins.md

 ## Configure special characters {#spchar}

-In a standard AEM installation, when the `misctools` plug-in is enabled for special characters (`specialchars`) a default selection is immediately available for use; for example, the copyright and trademark symbols.
+In a standard [!DNL Experience Manager] installation, when the `misctools` plug-in is enabled for special characters (`specialchars`) a default selection is immediately available for use; for example, the copyright and trademark symbols.

-You can configure the RTE to make your own selection of characters available; either by defining distinct characters, or an entire sequence.
+You can configure the RTE to make your selection of characters available; either by defining distinct characters, or an entire sequence.

 >[!CAUTION]
 >
->Adding your own special characters overrides the default selection.
-If required, (re-)define these characters in your own selection.
+>Adding your special characters overrides the default selection.
+If required, redefine these characters in your selection.

 ### Define a single character {#definesinglechar}

 1. In your component, navigate to the node `<rtePlugins-node>/misctools`.
-Create the nodes if these do not exist.
+Create the nodes if the nodes do not exist.
 For more details, see [activate a plug-in](#activateplugin).
 1. Create the `features` property on the `misctools` node:

     * **Name** `features`